dellamora/graphql-query-example/src/blogPost.md

 Basically, a GraphQL query allows clients to retrieve only the data they need, and nothing more from a GraphQL API.

-You write queries using the GraphQL query language, which is kind of like a simple way of asking for what you want.
-You can specify which fields you want to retrieve, and any filters or sorting you need to use.
+   To write a GraphQL query, you need to specify the data you want to retrieve and the structure in which you want it to be returned.
+This is done using a query language that is similar to JSON, where you can specify which fields you want to retrieve, and any filters or sorting you need to use.
 Then, the GraphQL server uses that query to grab the data you requested and sends it back to you in a nice, tidy JSON format.

 In this article we will utilize [the Rick and Morty API GraphQL playground](https://rickandmortyapi.com/graphql).
 There, you can experiment with writing your own queries and seeing the data that comes back.
 It's a great way to get a feel for how GraphQL works, and to see the benefits of being able to request exactly the data you need.
 So go ahead and give it a try – you might just have some fun while you're at it.